if1live/VRTK/Assets/VRTK/Documentation/API.md

   > `public override bool ValidGrab(Rigidbody checkAttachPoint)`

  * Parameters
-   * `Rigidbody checkAttachPoint` -
+   * `Rigidbody checkAttachPoint` - The rigidbody attach point to check.
  * Returns
-   * `bool` - Returns true if there is no current grab happening, or the grab is initiated by another grabbing object.
+   * `bool` - Returns `true` if there is no current grab happening, or the grab is initiated by another grabbing object.

 The ValidGrab method determines if the grab attempt is valid.